hommmatetrhommma/geometric_lib_homa/docs/README.md

 ## commit history
 - 44b4568 - adding documentation for area and perimeter counting functions
 - 4e6b786 - adding function descriptions and calling examples to the readme
+- a047c52 - added unit tests for all shapes